SnapEngineeringAcademy/t2-chat-completed/README.md

 * [Firebase](https://firebase.google.com/) - A mobile and web application development platform.
 Firebase’s Cloud Firestore will store and sync messages between users of your app.
 * [Node.js](https://nodejs.org/en/download/) - An open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-* [Snap Kit SDK](https://kit.snapchat.com/) - Lets hackers like you integrate some of Snapchat's best features across your hacks.
+* [Snap Kit SDK](https://kit.snapchat.com/) - Lets hackers like you integrate some of Snapchat's best features across your projects.

 To get started, create a [Firebase](https://console.firebase.google.com/) and [Snap kit](https://kit.snapchat.com/) account if you haven't already, you can use your Snapchat credentials if you have one to log into Snap Kit.